MyOctopus/myoctopus/README.md

  and level shifter boards will be available, along with Intel Edison [breakout](http://ark.intel.com/products/84573/Intel-Edison-Breakout-Board-Kit) board kits.
 Basically, the [sensors](https://github.com/wawrow/myoctopus/wiki/Developer-----Technical-Notes#with-each-myoctopus-device-the-following-components-will-be-available) and level shifters together are 'plug and play' in relation to the I2C BUS.
 These will be for sale on the website and through the usual channels (eBay,, Amazon etc.).
-They have the same smal dimesions as similar sensor boards on the market and will have custom addressing for i2C and wire interrupt lines.
+They have the same small dimesions as similar sensor boards on the market and will have custom addressing for I2C and wire interrupt lines.
 Users of these sensors can purchase them from us preflashed with [Yocta](https://www.yoctoproject.org/) Linux, or they can work with the code here on [github](https://github.com/wawrow/myoctopus/tree/master/edison-cordova-bt/plugins/com.megster.cordova.bluetoothserial/examples), or use them in any I2C BUS system.